SirTony/Pastebin.cs/README.md

     PM> Install-Package Pastebin-Api

-You can also head over the [releases](https://github.com/SirTony/Pastebin.cs/releases) page to grab any one of the version tags and pre-compiled binaries.

 ##### Building From Source

-If you would like to build the library yourself simply checkout the repository with the following command (or [grab a source tarball](https://github.com/SirTony/Pastebin.cs/archive/master.zip)):
+If you would like to build the library yourself simply checkout the repository with the following command (or [grab a source archive](https://github.com/SirTony/Pastebin.cs/archive/master.zip)):

     $ git clone https://github.com/SirTony/Pastebin.cs.git ./Pastebin